Robotics: Computational robotics areas

+Vision

+Computer vision is the science and technology of machines that see.
+As a scientific discipline, computer vision is concerned with the theory behind artificial systems that extract information from images.
+The image data can take many forms, such as video sequences and views from cameras.

+In most practical computer vision applications, the computers are pre-programmed to solve a particular task, but methods based on learning are now becoming increasingly common.

+Computer vision systems rely on image sensors that detect electromagnetic radiation which is typically in the form of either visible light or infra-red light.
+The sensors are designed using solid-state physics.
+The process by which light propagates and reflects off surfaces is explained using optics.
+Sophisticated image sensors even require quantum mechanics to provide a complete understanding of the image formation process.
+Robots can also be equipped with multiple vision sensors to be better able to compute the sense of depth in the environment.
+Like human eyes, robots' "eyes" must also be able to focus on a particular area of interest, and also adjust to variations in light intensities.

+There is a subfield within computer vision where artificial systems are designed to mimic the processing and behavior of biological system, at different levels of complexity.
+Also, some of the learning-based methods developed within computer vision have a background in biology.

 Environmental interaction and navigation

 Though a significant percentage of robots in commission today are either human controlled or operate in a static environment, there is an increasing interest in robots that can operate autonomously in a dynamic environment.
 These robots require some combination of navigation hardware and software in order to traverse their environment.
 In particular, unforeseen events (e.g. people and other obstacles that are not stationary) can cause problems or collisions.
 Some highly advanced robots such as ASIMO and Meinü robot have particularly good robot navigation hardware and software.
 Also, self-controlled cars, Ernst Dickmanns' driverless car, and the entries in the DARPA Grand Challenge, are capable of sensing the environment well and subsequently making navigational decisions based on this information, including by a swarm of autonomous robots.
 Most of these robots employ a GPS navigation device with waypoints, along with radar, sometimes combined with other sensory data such as lidar, video cameras, and inertial guidance systems for better navigation between waypoints.